DorotaBryczkowska/RoguelikeGame/README.md

 ## Application description
 The main premise of the application is to fulfill the gameplay loop typical of roguelike games.
+The application was made in Unity Engine 2022.3.48f1, with the help of the Visual Studio environment.
+The scene that should be opened first is the scene called "HubScene".

 Key Gameplay Features:
 * Moving around and interacting with a generated world.